-Advanced ART Grades 11, 12 (FA631, FA632) (1/2 credit, 1/4 credit)
+Advanced Art Grades 11, 12 (FA631) (1/2 credit)

-Advanced Art involves two-dimensional and three-dimensional works that encompass art history, art criticism, aesthetics, and production and lead to the creation of portfolio-quality works.
+Advanced Art involves two-dimensional and three-dimensional works that encompass art history, art criticism, aesthetics and production and lead to the creation of portfolio-quality works.
+This class may be repeated for credit.

-2-Dimensional Design Grades 10, 11, 12 (FA610, FA611, FA612) (1 credit, /2 credit, /4 credit)
+2-Dimensional Design Grades 10, 11, 12 (FA610, FA611) (1 credit, 1/2 credit)

 The 2-Dimensional Design course focuses on the elements and principles of design as they are applied in 2-dimensional artwork.
 Various mediums including painting, drawing, collage, mixed media and digital media are used at the instructor's discretion to teach these concepts.
 Students will demonstrate and understand basic composition and use of space within a 2-dimensional artwork.
 They will have the opportunity to explore design concepts in a historical and contemporary context, and to apply these concepts to everyday life.
+This class may be repeated for credit.

-3-Dimensional Design Grades 10, 11, 12 (FA620, FA621, FA622) (1 credit, /2 credit, /4 credit)
+3-Dimensional Design Grades 10, 11, 12 (FA620, FA621) (1 credit, 1/2 credit)

 3-Dimensional Design - Sculpture is presented as a techniques and tools class.
 Students will become proficient using the methods and components of 3-Dimensional art.
-Students will not only develop their ability to express themselves in a visual form using a variety of media and techniques but will also engage in written reflection of their own art and the artwork of others.
+Students will not only develop their ability to express themselves in a visual form using a variety of media and techniques, but will also engage in written reflection of their own art and the artwork of others.
+This class may be repeated for credit.

-Painting Grades 10, 11, 12 (FA655, FA656, FA651) (1 credit, 1/2 credit, 1/4 credit)
+Painting Grades 10, 11, 12 (FA655, FA656) (1 credit, 1/2 credit)

 This course focuses on a variety of painting techniques using various media such as watercolor, gouache, tempera, acrylics, pastels, ink wash, collage and mixed media.
 Color theory will be emphasized, along with composition, art history and art appreciation.
 Students will be able to make connections between their finished work and that of various artists and art movements in history.
 Sketchbooks are required for idea development and for both visual and verbal responses to artwork.
+This class may be repeated for credit.

-Drawing - Grades 10, 11, 12 (FA634, FA635) (1⁄2 credit, 1⁄4 credit)
+Drawing All Grades (FA634) (1/2 credit)

 Drawing is presented as a techniques and tools class.
 Students will demonstrate and understand basic drawing using visual measurement, shading, composition, perspective, drawing techniques, sustained drawings and written reflection.
 They have an opportunity to use various drawing media.
+This class may be repeated for credit.